Shak2000/Voice/README.md

 # Quotes Reading App

-A client-server application that generates inspiring quotes on any subject using Gemini 2.5 Flash Lite and provides text-to-speech functionality.
+A client-server application that generates inspiring quotes on any subject using Gemini 2.0 Flash Experimental and provides text-to-speech functionality with real Google Cloud Gemini TTS voices.

 ## Features

 - **Smart Quote Generation**: Enter any subject and get 5 inspiring quotes with context
 - **Person Detection**: Automatically detects if the subject is a person's name and returns quotes BY that person rather than ABOUT them
-- **Text-to-Speech**: Click the "Play" button to hear quotes read aloud using Gemini 2.5 Flash Preview TTS
+- **Real Gemini TTS**: 30 distinct voices using Google Cloud Text-to-Speech with Gemini TTS technology
+- **Voice Selection**: Choose from Male/Female voices with natural characteristics
+- **Settings Page**: Configure and test different voice options
-- **Modern UI**: Beautiful, responsive design with smooth animations
+- **Modern UI**: Beautiful, responsive design with smooth animations and navigation
-- **Fallback Support**: Browser TTS fallback if Gemini TTS is unavailable
+- **Fallback Support**: Browser TTS fallback if Google Cloud authentication is not configured

 ## Setup Instructions